slgrobotics/robots_bringup/Docs/Plucky/README.md

 having or showing determined courage in the face of difficulties.
 Synonyms of plucky: SPIRITED, BRAVE
 ```
+**Note:** as of *October 2025* Plucky is retired.
+The code works, but will not be updated.
+Use [Seggy](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Seggy) as a template from now on.

 Plucky photos are here: https://photos.app.goo.gl/YdYQ8kQrNmLkVXTM7

 Plucky is a *"larger Turtlebot"* - running [my *articubot_one* code](https://github.com/slgrobotics/articubot_one).
 Desktop only needs to run RViz for robot control.